yangfreezy/shoezilla-ecommerce-store/README.md

 Bugs to fix:

-- Make page start at top of page when you go from main page to a product view
-- Show loading animation when getting shoes on main page
 - When localStorage is cleared and user goes directly to a product page, should display a loading animation and make a request to get shoes, store them in cache, then get product details

 Maintenance: